International Road Transport Operations in Belgium

 Safety Equipment

-In the best interest of road safety the following compulsory safety equipment or requirements and advise should be adhered to:-
+In the best interest of road safety the following compulsory safety equipment or requirements and advice should be adhered to:

-- Warning Triangle, which in the event of breakdown, should be placed 30 metres behind the vehicle on roads other than motorways.
-On motorways it is 100 metres
+- A warning triangle, which in the event of a breakdown, should be placed 30 metres behind the vehicle on roads other than motorways.
+On motorways, it is 100 metres

 - Seat belts must be worn at all times

-- Reflective jackets must be worn (day or night) if driver leaves the cab in the event of accident or breakdown
+- Reflective jackets must be worn (day or night) if the driver leaves the cab in the event of an accident or breakdown

 - Dipped headlights in adverse weather conditions or restricted visibility